Perianal streptococcal cellulitisStreptococcal proctitis; Proctitis - streptococcal; Perianal streptococcal dermatitis

 Perianal streptococcal cellulitis is an infection of the anus and rectum.
 The infection is caused by streptococcus bacteria.

 Strep throat is a disease that causes a sore throat (pharyngitis).
 It is an infection with a germ called group A streptococcus bacteria.

-Children may infect the skin around the anus while cleaning the area after using the toilet or by scratching with hands that have bacteria from their mouth or nose.
+The skin around the anus may get infected while a child wipes the area after using the toilet.
+The infection can also result from scratching the area with fingers that have bacteria from the mouth or nose.

 Symptoms may include:

 - Itching, pain, or bleeding with bowel movements